Carlos Boozer: Early life

-Although born at a military base in Aschaffenburg, West Germany, Boozer grew up in Juneau, Alaska.
-He was one of five children of Carlos and Renee, both of whom worked two jobs as he grew up.
+Although born at a military base in Aschaffenburg, West Germany, Boozer grew up in Juneau, Alaska, from 1988 to 1999.
+His family relocated to Juneau from Washington, D.C., following the fatal shooting of his seven-year-old friend after a neighborhood pickup basketball game.
+In his memoir, Boozer recounted that his friend died in his arms, an event that prompted his parents to seek a safer, quieter environment for their children.
+He was one of five children of Carlos and Renee, each of whom worked two jobs as he grew up.

 High school and college career

 Boozer was a two-time member of the PARADE All-American high school basketball team, leading the Juneau-Douglas Crimson Bears to back-to-back state titles.
+In 2023, he was inducted into the National High School Hall of Fame.

-He was recruited by many top-tier collegiate basketball programs, including St. John's and UCLA, but Boozer elected to play for coach Mike Krzyzewski at Duke University, helping the team win the 2001 NCAA championship.
+Boozer was recruited by many top-tier collegiate basketball programs, including St. John's and UCLA, but Boozer elected to play for Duke University, coached by Mike Krzyzewski, and helped the team win the 2001 NCAA championship.

 In 2001–02, Boozer, Jason Williams, and Mike Dunleavy Jr. each scored at least 600 points for the season, a feat only matched at Duke by Jon Scheyer, Kyle Singler and Nolan Smith in the 2009–10 season.
+Boozer won the 2002 ACC Tournament MVP.

 In April 2002, Boozer declared for the NBA draft, foregoing his final year of college eligibility.

-On September 16, 2020, Boozer graduated with a bachelor's degree from the Trinity College of Arts and Sciences of Duke University.
+On September 16, 2020, Boozer graduated with a bachelor's degree from the Trinity College of Arts and Sciences at Duke University.